A farm manager ditched the American dream for a wildly successful conservation experiment on a sustainable banana farm in Costa Rica.

 “We are located in a privileged place, so we are doing everything we can to conserve it for future generations.
 That means that our main business here isn’t growing bananas; our main business is producing biodiversity, fresh air, and stronger soils,” said Álvaro, 53.
 With the energy of a teenager and the encyclopedic knowledge of a scientist, he explained the farm's exhaustive sustainability practices to protect soil health, local waterways, and wildlife.

-Field workers employ selective manual weeding, rather than using toxic herbicides, allowing ground cover to nourish the soil and help it retain moisture.
+Selective manual weeding, rather than toxic herbicide use, also allows ground cover to nourish the soil and help it retain moisture.
 “Soils love the ground cover.
 You can find much life in here,” said Álvaro, sinking his hands into the dirt to expose the many insects underneath.
 “Soils are the main assets we have as farmers, and we can’t afford to destroy them.”
 The farm even produces its own organic bio-ferments and vermicompost.

 Álvaro’s pride and joy: the 30,000 native trees planted throughout the farm, among the banana plants.
 Río Sixaola is already 100 percent carbon-neutral, and its staff is now building a huge biological corridor to connect the plantation with its 230-acre (93 ha) secondary forests.
 In addition, a melina wood forest provides wood for shipping pallets, and forest buffer zones protect local waterways and neighboring forests.
 The goal is to have a total of 70,000 trees that provide refuge and food to local fauna, including 72 different native and endangered animal species he monitors with hidden cameras.